Hyurl/enhance-req-res/README.md

 #### `cookies` - Set/Get response cookies.

-This property is a Proxy instance, and itself is read-only, you can only manipulate its properties to set cookies.
+This property is a Proxy instance, you can only manipulate its properties to set cookies.

 ```javascript
 res.cookies.username = "Luna";